 Finn’s magic

-Journey Of Surprises
+Journey of Surprises

-Man Of Mysteries
+Man of Mysteries

-What I learned later down the road – my understanding slowly deepening, bit by bit, like putting together a challenging puzzle – was that I’m in fact dealing with an extraordinary human being, who might not be quite aware of just how extraordinary he is.
+When Finn Windsval of Elding contacted me, I wasn’t quite sure what to think at first.
+“A man of mysteries,” I thought.
+He was not the easiest character to get to know.
+What I learned later down the road — my understanding slowly deepening, bit by bit, like putting together a challenging puzzle — was that I was in fact dealing with an extraordinary human being who might not be quite aware of just how extraordinary he is.

 Unflinching Dedication

-This special gift – Finn’s magic – is what drives Elding as well.
+This special gift — Finn’s magic — is what drives Elding as well.
 It is rare to see such unflinching dedication to every single aspect of one’s art.
-And I don’t mean just the Elding music, but every facet of it you can imagine – from visual design to composition, from concept to macro detail – or from finding the right people to forging the right tools for the task.
+And I don’t mean just the Elding music, but every facet of it you can imagine — from visual design to composition, from concept to macro detail, or from finding the right people to forging the right tools for the task.

 Finn’s Vision